DavidHe1127/Mr.He_HandBook/DevOps/AWS/cost_optimisation.md

 #### **Implement an effective tag strategy**

+Use cost allocation tags - AWS defined and custom ones.
+This lets you view cost of resources by their tags in the cost explorer.
+To bulk add tags to resources, consider using AWS Tag Editor.

 Good resource tagging strategy can help you save money!!! i.e Shut down instances during after business hours if they are not running business-critical services.
 For instance, boxes in test/dev environment.

 ---